 Remember that you will need to keep spending on consumables.
 Therefore, you will want to consider how the plasma cutter uses them.

 - Safety: Safety should also be a key consideration.
-Take time to go through the safety instructions in the instructions manual.
+Take time to go through the safety instructions manual.
 Wear safety glasses and gloves.

-Ensure that your body, arms, and legs are well covered with a strong cotton material that will not be affected by the sparks produced from the sparks and arch.
+Ensure that your body, arms, and legs are well covered with a durable cotton material that will not be affected by the sparks produced from the arch.
 Since you will be cutting metals, wear boots that can protect you from steel.
-This will ensure that you aren’t injured by falling metals.
+It will ensure that falling metals don’t injure you.

 FAQs on plasma cutters